 - project managed the Victorian Government’s Powerline Bushfire Safety Taskforce and TAFE Transition Taskforce.

-Prior to joining ACIL Allen Consulting, Marianne was the Executive Director responsible for providing advice to the Victorian Government on energy and earth resources policy.
+Prior to joining ACIL Allen, Marianne was the Executive Director responsible for providing advice to the Victorian Government on energy and earth resources policy.
 Marianne also held roles as Manager, Network Regulation at the Essential Services Commission, Director at KPMG, and with the former State Electricity Commission of Victoria.